-This portfolio is about my work with the web.
-If you’re interested in my other work, you could look at my Launchpad profile or my Ohloh profile.
+Let me show you some cool things I’ve made on the web!
+If you’re interested in my other work, you could look me up on LinkedIn, Launchpad, Github or Ohloh.
 And, of course, there is always my blog.
-If you want any more information, or if you just want to chat, feel free to contact me.
+If you’d like to talk, feel free to contact me.

 Where Will Santa Live?